Polly-Contrib/Polly.Contrib.CachePolicy/README.md

 ![](imgs/resiliency-fallbackToCache.png)

 2. Various cache serialization strategy
-	* By default, the AsyncCachePolicy support Json-based serialization and protobuf-based serialization with LZ4Picker compression.
+	* By default, the CachePolicy support Json-based serialization and protobuf-based serialization with LZ4Picker compression.
 You could also provide your own serializer if needed.
 	* When compared with Json, Protobuf with LZ4Pickler combined will result in
 	    - 65% reduction in object size
 		- 40% reduction in deserialization time